 In 2012, the California Campaign for the Civic Mission of Schools joined California State Superintendent of Public Instruction Tom Torlakson and Chief Justice of California Tani G. Cantil-Sakauye to support the Civic Learning Award Program for high schools.

-The Civic Learning Award of Distinction — the top award — went to the Alliance Judy Ivie Burton Technology Academy HS in Los Angeles.
+The Civic Learning Award of Distinction — one of the top three awards — went to the Alliance Judy Ivie Burton Technology Academy HS in Los Angeles.
 CAP teacher Valerie Felix, [more].